Baby Loss Awareness Week 2020

 This year in particular, due to the impact of the coronavirus pandemic, Baby Loss Awareness Week is focusing on the feeling of isolation felt by mothers and their partners when they experience the loss of a baby.
 This will have been even more significant with mandatory isolation to stop the spread of the virus and the rules around partners attending antenatal appointments.

 Many people will be experiencing their grief completely alone.
-The loss of a baby is often described a special kind of grief, as the parents-to-be never met their baby, and this year that will have been emphasised for a lot of partners who never got to attend scans, or see their baby’s heartbeat before the pregnancy was lost.
+The loss of a baby is often described as a special kind of grief, as the parents-to-be never met their baby, and this year that will have been emphasised for a lot of partners who never got to attend scans or see their baby’s heartbeat before the pregnancy was lost.

 Baby loss and isolation